- 1 Important tips for best management

-- Check settings in each new field and in areas of the field where conditions are very different.
-Compromising this step can be costly in terms of stand establishment and often in yield.
+- Check settings in each new field and in areas of the field where conditions are different.
+Compromising this step can be costly in terms of stand establishment, and subsequently, in yield.

-- No particular opener works well on all soil textures.
-If the farm has a A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc. of soil textures, openers may have to be changed to suit certain fields.
+- No particular opener will work well on all soil textures.
+If a farm has multiple of soil textures, openers may have to be changed to suit certain fields and their respective current conditions.

 - Double shoot openers may require frequent adjustment of depth and forward speed to ensure proper placement with adequate separation of seed and fertilizer.